AdamuNakudu/pfinapp/readme.txt

-	Python personal finance executable program- input monthly income, ask for update on expenses at the end of every day, print warning if expenses exceeded, otherwise, carry the rest into savings.
+	Python personal finance executable program- input monthly income, then inpute any and all expenses.
+Expenses are listed individually, and the total balance is updated with every expense input.

-Usage: Find most updated program in 0GUIMAIN.py
+Usage: Find most updated program in GUI31.py

 Coding to do:
+1. Program should print 'Hi {userid}', automatically reading the userid
+2. create a database for username and password
-1. create GUI that allows for 2 inputs, which will be displayed:
+3. create button that allows users the register account, which is functional and secure
-    - Monthly income input: this will stay constant and will be displayed, [add a button to allow for changes]
-    - Expenses input: can add as many items, aggregates to show total [button to edit]

-2.

-PSEUDOCODE:
-1. Import modules: tkinter for GUI
+4. Allow users to include description with expense
+5. Allow users to clear all, income and expense
+6. Allow user to save the information of their account statement that can be reoponed 	   at any time.
+7. Improve general UI.